alexmachina/expense-tracker/README.md

 - iPhone app?
 No money for that yet.
 - Android app?
 Check.
 - CLI app?
 Check.
 - Windows UWP app?
 Check.
+(Maybe even a youtube video showing how to run it on an XBox)
 - GTK/Qt app?
 Don't wanna dive too deep, but isn't UWP diving deep enough?